thanish312/QubitLink/README.md

     ```
     !link YOUR_QUBIC_WALLET_ADDRESS
     ```
-*   Our bot, "The Clerk," will reply with a unique **Signal Code** (e.g., 30,482) that you must use to prove ownership.
+*   Our bot, "The Clerk," will reply with a unique **Signal Code** (e.g., 30,482) that you must use to prove ownership(keep in mind that this is checked every 15 minutes and may take some time but once recieved a dm will pop up stating the request has been recieved along with the Signal Code).

 #### Step 3: Simulate the On-Chain Event
 *   Open the `simulator.html` file provided in this repository.
+*   In the dropdown select Verification Transaction Alert.
 *   **Enter the following:**
     *   `sourceId`: The wallet address you used in the `!link` command.
     *   `numberOfShares`: The **Signal Code** the bot gave you.